buren/enduro/README.md

     $ gs done 'Implemented Story 23'
 When a story is finished, commit with a descriptive message.
 This is when you'll be ready for potential merge conflicts.
-(Automatic tests will run see the Automatic testing section for details.)
+(Automatic test will run see the Automatic testing section for details.)

 ## Automatic testing
-After ```gs done``` a precommit hook script will be called, which will run the entire test suite and prompt if any of the tests fail.
-You can then either choose to abort or ignore the failing tests and commit anyway.
+After ```gs done``` a precommit hook script will be called, which will run the entire test suite and prompt if any of the test fail.
+You can then either choose to abort or ignore the failing test and commit anyway.

 ## Continuous integration